What Is Postural Orthostatic Tachycardia Syndrome?

 - Unusual color in hands and feet

 With such different symptoms, POTS can be hard to diagnose.
-A tilt-table test is thought to be the best way to test for it.
+A tilt-table test may be the best way to test for it.

-Your doctor will ask you to lie on a table and strap you in so you won’t fall when it tilts.
-The table starts in the horizontal position the slowly moves to a 90-degree angle.
+Your doctor will ask you to lie flat on a table and strap you in so you won’t fall when it tilts.
+The table slowly moves your body upright to simulate standing up.
 Your doctor will watch for changes in your heart rate.

 Some people who have POTS may faint during this test.
 It’s important to work with a doctor who’s very familiar with the condition.
 This might be a heart doctor (cardiologist) or a doctor who specializes in problems with your nerves and muscles (neuromuscular specialist).

-Lifestyle.
-Plan ahead: If you get tired easily, you may not always have the energy to take care of yourself.
-Learn how to take your own pulse and blood pressure.
+- Lifestyle.
+If you get tired easily, you may not always have the energy to take care of yourself.
+Learn how to take your pulse and blood pressure.
 Ask your doctor what your numbers should be, and check them regularly.